-\ The 3,069 county governments include all counties, parishes in Louisiana and boroughs in Alaska.
+public servants, representing one out of every 50 American workers \ The 3,069 county governments include all counties, parishes in Louisiana and boroughs in Alaska.
 Counties are diverse in structure and how we deliver services to our communities, yet we all share the mission of achieving healthy, safe and vibrant counties for our residents.

-AMERICA'S COUNTIES

-Our 3,069 county, parish and borough governments are on the front lines of delivering vital public services to over 300 million residents across the nation.
+AMERICA'S COUNTIES Our 3,069 county, parish and borough governments are on the front lines of delivering vital public services to over 300 million residents across the nation.
 Our locally elected officials operate under different levels of county authority outlined under state law or local charters, which provide counties with structural, functional and fiscal powers.

 COUNTY GOVERNANCE AND MANAGEMENT

-Assess and collect taxes, including those for other public entities such as public schools, municipalities and special purpose districts
+Assess and collect taxes,

+including those for other public entities such as public schools, municipalities and special purpose districts

+Administer elections

-Administer elections through the funding and management of over 100,000 polling places staffed with over 630,000 poll workers each election cycle
+through the funding and management of over 100,000 polling places staffed with over 630,000 certified poll workers each election cycle

-Employ more than one in every 50 American workers to help provide essential community services and facilities, such as parks and recreation, public libraries, public safety, emergency management, and community and economic development
+Employ one in every 50 American workers to help provide essential community services and facilities, such as parks and recreation, public libraries, public safety, emergency management, and community and economic development

 FEDERAL TO COUNTY NEXUS

-Provide mandated healthcare for low-income, uninsured or indigent residents in a majority of states

-Manage more than \$514 million in federal Payment in Lieu of Taxes funds within 1,718 public lands counties, which are critical to services, such as law enforcement, fire protection, and search and rescue

-Invest \$193 million in Secure Rural Schools funding, critical to counties and schools impacted by the decline in federal revenue sharing from timber harvests on federal public lands

-Oversee and implement Community Development Block Grant funding to provide affordable housing for renters and homeowners and provide critical public investments in low-income households and neighborhoods

-Administer funds from the Supplemental Nutrition Assistance Program (SNAP) in the ten states that delegate SNAP administration to county agencies
+Provide mandated healthcare for low-income, uninsured or indigent residents in a majority of states Manage more than \$562 million in federal Payment in Lieu of Taxes funds within 1,723 public lands counties, which are critical to services, such as law enforcement, fire protection, and search and rescue Invest nearly \$269 million in federal Secure Rural Schools funding, critical to counties and schools impacted by the decline in federal revenue sharing from timber harvests on federal public lands Oversee and implement Community Development Block Grant funding to provide affordable housing for renters and homeowners and provide critical public investments to lowincome households and neighborhoods Administer funds from the Supplemental Nutrition Assistance Program (SNAP) in the ten states that delegate SNAP administration to county agencies, covering nearly one-third of program recipient households

-Counties determine the investment of

-\$65.1 billion

-made available in the Coronavirus

-State and Local Fiscal Recovery

-Fund to bolster our nation's local

-health programs, strengthen our

-infrastructure system and ensure

-that crucial human services

-are available to residents most

-impacted by the COVID-19

-pandemic

-CONNECT COMMUNITIES

-Own and maintain 45 percent of public road miles and 38 percent of bridges which help keep residents physically connected

-Invest \$134 billion in building, maintaining and operating public facilities, such as courthouses, dams and reservoirs, water purification systems, libraries, ports and sewage treatment facilities

-Own or support operations of more than one-third of public airports and 40 percent of public transportation systems
+CONNECT COMMUNITIES Own and maintain 45 percent of public road miles and 38 percent of bridges which help keep residents physically connected Invest \$134 billion in building, maintaining and operating public facilities, such as courthouses, jails, dams and reservoirs, water purification systems, libraries, ports and sewage treatment facilities Own or support operations of more than one-third of public airports and 40 percent of public transportation systems

-KEEP AMERICA HEALTHY

-Manage and govern more than 1,900 local public health departments and authorities which support the health, safety, and prosperity of our communities
+KEEP AMERICA HEALTHY Manage and govern more than 1,900 local public health departments and authorities which support the health and safety of our residents Employ nearly 533,000 hospital and healthcare workers and own or support more than 900 public hospitals that provide inpatient medical and specialized care critical for low income and uninsured individuals Operate more than 700 longterm care facilities and more than 750 behavioral health authorities

-Employ over 391,000

-hospital and healthcare

-workers and own or support

-more than 900 public

-hospitals that provide

-inpatient medical and

-specialized care

-Operate more than

-700 long-term care

-facilities and more than

-750 behavioral health

-authorities

-CREATE PROSPEROUS COMMUNITIES

-Employ 3.6 million public servants who help provide essential services to over 300 million residents, collectively making us one of the largest employers in the nation

-Invest \$12.8 billion annually in the construction, operation and support of housing and redevelopment projects, and are key players in community planning, land use, zoning, and enacting policies and other regulations that expand housing access

-Implement local policies and intergovernmental initiatives that foster economic development, promote residential, commercial and industrial development, and support job creation and business retention
+CREATE PROSPEROUS COMMUNITIES Employ over 3.6 million public servants who help provide essential services to over 300 million residents, collectively making county governments one of the largest employers in the nation Invest \$12.8 billion annually in the construction, operation and support of housing and redevelopment projects, and are key players in community planning, land use, zoning, and enacting policies and other regulations that expand housing access and affordability Implement local policies and intergovernmental initiatives that foster economic development, promote residential, commercial and industrial development, and support job creation and business retention such as: planning, preparedness, mitigation, response and recovery.
+As the regularity and costs of disasters increase, counties are working hard to protect our residents, property, infrastructure systems and local economies OUR NATION'S VETERANS